code-and-effect/effective_polls/README.md

 The generator will install an initializer which describes all configuration options and creates a database migration.

-If you want to tweak the table name (to use something other than the default 'polls'), manually adjust both the configuration file and the migration now.
+If you want to tweak the table names, manually adjust both the configuration file and the migration now.

 Then migrate the database: